Last Updated on October 21, 2025 by

 Nature and Mindfulness usefully combined for healing.

-Spend time outdoors also by practicing mindfulness:
+Spend time outside also by being mindful:

-• Spend 2 minutes listening to the birds, without watching what is around you.
+- Spend 2 minutes listening to the birds, without watching what is around you.

-• Walk barefoot on the ground of the earth or the lawn.
+- Walk barefoot on the ground of the earth or the lawn.

-• Performing these small exercises moves the nervous system, making people appreciate peace and beauty in the future.
+- Performing these small exercises moves the nervous system, making people appreciate peace and beauty in the future.

 Key-points:

-• Personal health and especially growing children, depend on getting proper nutrition.
+- Personal health and especially growing children, depend on getting proper nutrition.

-• Finding time to go outside, breathe the fresh air and relax is what counts, not where you live.
+- Finding time to go outside, breathe the fresh air and relax is what counts, not where you live.
 Allow this to motivate you to connect with nature more, use sun and soil for their therapeutic effects and support kids who belong to the natural environment.

 There are times when you are near to trees for a while can do more good than drugs.